lukegiuliani/homebots/README.md

 # Getting started TL;DR:

 * Duplicate `.env.example` to `.env`, replacing vars as needed.
-This is both in the root folder, as well as the base of each system you want to use.
+This is both in the root folder, as well as the base of each system you want to use (e.g., Tailscale)
 * If using prometheus and node exporters, set a `prometheus-grafana/prometheus/targets.json` based off `targets.json.example`
 * If using prometheus / grafana, set a `prometheus-grafana/secrets/grafana-admin-password.secret` based on `grafana-admin-password.txt`

+# TODO:

+* Sort out graph imports for grafana so that pihole works.
+* Add in hardcoded dns records for pihole so that http://{service}.{hostname} (grafana, pihole, traefik, prometheus) works.
+* Sort out SSL for the line above lol. (maybe service.host.domain.com?)

 # Approach